 As far as alternative milks go, flax milk is in the same boat with almond, cashew and coconut milks: virtually no protein content.
 However, it does have a decent dose of heart healthy omega-3 fats.

-If you are trying to choose the right milk for your child, consider his age and nutrient needs for growth and development, any food allergies or other medical conditions that may require specific nutrient composition, and your family food practices and cultural traditions.
+If you are trying to choose the right milk for your child, whether it’s cow’s milk or a milk substitute, consider your child’s age and nutrient needs for growth and development.
+Think about any food allergies or other medical conditions that may require a specific nutrient composition.
+Last, consider your family food practices and cultural traditions.

 Most importantly, choosing the best milk to drink for your child should meet your child’s nutritional needs and taste preferences.